Shirin Polo is cooked at weddings and other celebratory events. It’s a sweet mix of nuts, orange zest, caramelized carrots, and aromatic saffron.

 - You can add a pinch of salt to the carrots.

 - Try to cook carrots on medium to high flame so the outer surface is cooked with crunch while the inside is not poached.

-You can get dried orange peels from the market, if you are using dried ones, make sure to soak a night before cooking.
+- You can get dried orange peels from the market.
+If you are using dried ones, soak them a night before cooking.
 It is important to drain water from the peels 2 to 3 times to remove bitterness.